iommirocks/iommi/docs/howto.rst

 How do I enable searching/filter on columns?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Pass the value :code:`query__include=True` to the column, to enable searching in the advanced query language.
-To also get searching for the column in the simple GUI filtering also pass :code:`query__form__include=True`:
+Pass the value `query__include=True` to the column, to enable searching
+in the advanced query language.
+To also get searching for the column in the
+simple GUI filtering also pass `query__form__include=True`:

 .. code:: python